viniciusfss/appolice_server/README.md

 ## Running on dev
   1. do: `npm install`
-  2. then run `npm run-script startdev`
+  2. then run `forever start -c "npm run-script startdev" .`